mwdata-science/website/content/_index.md

 #### Updates

+📢 **October 11th 2021** - Program taking shape  📢

+We have started to add entries to the programs.
+Please see the two menu items above in the main menu 🆙

 📢 **October 9th 2021** - Updates from organizers  📢

 We have had a number of small online meetings with facilitators, and a final program for the whole event is almost ready.